the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Climate mitigation

-Trees cool the surrounding air through shading and transpiration, and through this process plant leaves release water droplets that
+Trees cool the surrounding air through shading and transpiration, and through this process the leaves of plants release water droplets that

 cool the surrounding area during evaporation.